solderq35/portfolio/README.md

 It probably doesn't matter, but just in case, I am on node version `16.15.1` (run `node -v` in terminal to check).
 You can change node versions easily with [nvm for Unix](https://github.com/nvm-sh/nvm) or [nvm for Windows](https://github.com/coreybutler/nvm-windows)

+`npm install`
+  - Installs dependencies

 `npm start`

-Runs the app in the development mode, launches at [http://localhost:3000](http://localhost:3000)
+- Runs the app in the development mode, launches at [http://localhost:3000](http://localhost:3000)

 `npm run prettier`

-Formats code
+- Formats code

 ## Deployment
 Host on a frontend webhost of your choice, e.g. Github Pages, or in this case, Vercel.
 I'm using default Vercel settings.